-Attendance/No. of Meeting 2019 AGM
+Attendance/No. or Meeting 2021 AGW

 Executive Directors

 Mr. Chung Chi Hang, Larry 1/1

 Mr. Chung Tin Shing 1/1

 Mr. Wong Shek Fai, Johnson 1/1

 Independent Non-Executive Directors

-Mr. Wong Choi Chak (Resigned on 14 March 2019) 0/0

-Mr. Ng Wing Cheong (Appointed on 14 March 2019 and

-Resigned on 8 October 2019) 1/1
+Mr. Cheung Yee Tak, Jonathan 1/1

 Mr. Li Chung Pong, Stephen 1/1

 Mr. Lam Chon Loi 1/1

-Mr. Cheung Yee Tak, Jonathan (Appointed on 8 October 2019) 0/0

-The 2019 AGM provided an ideal chance for communication between the Board and the shareholders of the Company.
-The chairmen of the Board and the Audit Committee and the external auditors were all present at the 2019 AGM to answer shareholders' inquiries.
+The 2021 AGM provided an ideal chance for communication between the Board and the shareholders of the Company.
+The chairmen of the Board and the Audit Committee and the external auditors were all present at the 2021 AGM to answer shareholders' inquiries.